 Although the CNMI territory is an underserved/disadvantaged community, the CNMI government is committed to promoting equity in applying funds across all allowable use areas.
 The CNMI is a small community of 47,329 people as of the 2020 census.
 These programs are regularly advertised and discussed in the local news, social media outlets, and among the community.
-Information on the intended use of funds was publicly presented and will continue to incorporate public input to benefit our local community.
+Information on the intended use of funds was publicly presented and continues to incorporate public input to benefit our local community.

-Various projects from the use of funding include water and wastewater projects that will continue to provide essential services to the community, broadband projects to the benefit of all citizens to address impacts of the pandemic, funding assistance to non-profits for continued operations, direct financial assistance to households (food, utilities, and other needs), assistance to impacted industries (such as tourism, travel, and hospitality), provide premium pay to our frontline workers, and provisions of government services which will allow for government operations to continue providing its' services to the community as a whole.
-Although the list above does encompass all the covered projects, all citizens are given access to the benefits of the completed outcome.
+Various projects from the use of funding included water and wastewater projects that continue to provide essential services to the community, broadband projects to benefit all citizens to address impacts of the pandemic, funding assistance to non-profits for continued operations, direct financial assistance to households (food, utilities, and other needs), assistance to impacted industries (such as tourism, travel, and hospitality), providing premium pay to frontline workers, and provisions of government services which allowed for government operations to continue providing services to the community as a whole.
+The list above encompasses all the covered projects and all citizens are given access to the benefits of the completed outcome.
 As the intent is to close gaps and reach universal levels of service, the CNMI remains committed to providing the community with as much assistance and service that is made possible with such funding.

-The CNMI government prioritizes providing to disproportionately impacted communities the services needed to address health disparities and the social determinants of health, build stronger neighborhoods and communities (e.g., affordable housing), address educational disparities (e.g., online class, community schools, and academic, social-emotional, and mental health supports for high poverty schools), and promote healthy childhood environments (e.g., childcare).
+The CNMI government prioritized providing to disproportionately impacted communities services needed to address health disparities, build stronger neighborhoods and communities (e.g., affordable housing), address educational disparities (e.g., online class, community schools, and academic, social-emotional, and mental health supports for high poverty schools), and promote healthy childhood environments (e.g., childcare).

-The COVID-19 pandemic has caused great harm and widespread panic throughout the CNMI community, with the neighboring municipal islands of Tinian and Rota being hit the hardest as the funds for these island's municipalities will be used to help with their impacted industries.
-State level lockdowns were implemented, and curfew hours were enforced to mitigate the spread of the virus, forcing government shutdowns and business closures for months in an effort to address health disparities and build a stronger neighborhood and community.
-Aside from the main hospital on island and private clinics, vaccine distributions have been offered in various youth centers throughout the municipalities and distributed in public schools in an effort to cater to our youth (12 yrs. & above).
+The COVID-19 pandemic caused great harm and widespread panic throughout the CNMI community, with the neighboring municipal islands of Tinian and Rota being hit the hardest as the funds for these island's municipalities were used to help with their impacted industries.
+State level lockdowns were implemented and curfew hours were enforced to mitigate the spread of the virus, forcing government shutdowns and business closures for months in an effort to address health disparities.
+Aside from the main hospital on island and private clinics, vaccine distributions were offered in various youth centers throughout the municipalities and distributed in public schools in an effort to cater to our youth (12 yrs. & above).
 During the peak of the pandemic, a campaign ad was created by the Public School System (PSS) about the importance of getting vaccinated for our youths and following the CDC guidelines of the importance of following the 3 W's (wear a mask, wash your hands & watch your distance).

-Funding for the programs is targeted to benefit the community as a whole, covering the main island of Saipan and neighboring islands of Tinian, Rota and the Northern Islands, with no barriers to a certain race, color or ethnicity.
+Funding for the programs was targeted to benefit the community as a whole, covering the main island of Saipan and neighboring islands of Tinian, Rota and the Northern Islands, with no barriers to a certain race, color, or ethnicity.